flutter/website/src/docs/perf/app-size.md

 `App Thinning Size Report.txt` with details about your projected application size on different devices and versions of iOS.

-The App Size Report for the default demo app
+The App Size Report for the default demo app in Flutter 1.17 shows:
-(as of this writing) shows:
 ```
 Variant: Runner-7433FC8E-1DF4-4299-A7E8-E00768671BEB.ipa
 Supported variant descriptors: [device: iPhone12,1, os-version: 13.0] and [device: iPhone11,8, os-version: 13.0]
-App + On Demand Resources size: 5.3 MB compressed, 12.9 MB uncompressed
+App + On Demand Resources size: 5.4 MB compressed, 13.7 MB uncompressed
-App size: 5.3 MB compressed, 12.9 MB uncompressed
+App size: 5.4 MB compressed, 13.7 MB uncompressed
 On Demand Resources size: Zero KB compressed, Zero KB uncompressed
 ```

-In this example, the app has an approximate download size of 5.3 MB and an approximate install size of 12.9 MB on an iPhone12,1 ([Model ID / Hardware number][] for iPhone 11) and iPhone11,8 (iPhone XR) running iOS 13.0.
+In this example, the app has an approximate download size of 5.4 MB and an approximate install size of 13.7 MB on an iPhone12,1 ([Model ID / Hardware number][] for iPhone 11) and iPhone11,8 (iPhone XR) running iOS 13.0.